Pismo Pier Rehabilitation

 • $250 for gold (only 50 units will be made)

-Plank Pickup: These items are only available for purchase and pick-up on Thursdays and Fridays from 1:00 pm - 3:00 pm at 550 Frady Lane, Pismo Beach, CA 93449.
+Plank Pickup: These items are only available for purchase and pick-up on Fridays from 1:00 pm - 3:00 pm at 550 Frady Lane, Pismo Beach, CA 93449.
 Sales may be cancelled due to rain.
 To confirm, please contact the Facilities Division at (805) 773-7053.
 Credit cards and checks will be the only method of payment for the items at the time of pick-up.
 Due to the demand, the City cannot hold or pre-sell any of the planks or mementos.
 These items will be sold as available and on a first-come-first-serve basis.
 Planks will be sold as-is (with original spikes hammered into them) and un-cut.
 Wood planks vary in size.
 Sizes range from 6 feet in length to 18 feet in length.
 No guarantee on available plank lengths.
 New planks will be delivered weekly for distribution.

 During pickup please note: